m-col/pelican-microfeed/README.rst

    as microfeed.*category* or microfeed[*category*] (these are equivalent).
  - Each microfeed will also generate an ATOM/RSS feed as usual if you have set CATEGORY_FEED_ATOM or CATEGORY_FEED_RSS.
+ - The GENERATE_MICROFEED_POSTS setting can be set to True to make the microfeed entries still generate individual articles at the very end of generation, still keeping them hidden from all other pages except via the microfeed object.